ygraigarw/UncertaintiesReturnValues/README.md

 pAxsLmt = nice axis limits

+(Original versions of EB, MOM and PWM code provided by Ed Mackay, checked by PhJ.)

 # Figure files

 Figure files provide supporting evidence for the discussion in Section 7 of paper, where different estimation schemes for GP model are considered.